Store Mapping

 Store<P>.map(lens: Lens<P, T>): Store<T> Most generic map-function.
 Maps any Store given a Lens.
 Use for model destructuring with automatic generated lenses for example.

-Store<P?>.map(lens: Lens<P & Any, T>): Store<T> Maps any nullable Store given a Lens to a Store of a definitely none nullable T. Use in render*-content expressions combined with some null check.
+Store<P?>.map(lens: Lens<P & Any, T>): Store<T> Maps any nullable Store given a Lens to a Store of a definitely none nullable T. Use in render*-content expressions combined with a null check.

-Store<T?>.mapNull(default: T): Store<T> Maps a Store of some nullable T to a Store of a definitely none nullable T using some default value in case of null in source-store.
+Store<T?>.mapNull(default: T): Store<T> Maps a Store of a nullable T to a Store of a definitely none nullable T using a default value in case of null in source-store.

 MapRouter.mapByKey(key: String): Store<String> Maps a MapRouter to a Store.
 See chapter about routers for more information.